0-duke/wdpassport-utils/README.md

 <h1> Install </h1>

-In order to run this script you need to install "lsscsi" and "py_sg.py".
+In order to run this script you need to install "lsscsi" command and "py_sg" library.

 For example on Ubuntu you can install the missing dependancies with
 ```